Inpatient Rehab in Minnesota

 New Life Treatment Center - Woodstock, MN

-New Life Treatment Center is an inpatient addiction treatment center situated in Woodstock, Minnesota.
+New Life Treatment Center is an inpatient drug and alcohol rehab located in Woodstock, MN.

 Location: 130 Dakota Street South, Woodstock, MN 56186 in Murray County